 What is Lot Traceability (or “How do you trace your lots?”)

 Lot traceability is a group or “lot” of products that were made together in the same production run and produced using the same materials.
 When adding ‘traceability’ to the mix, it allows manufacturers to track products throughout the supply chain.
 This is done by assigning identification labels to each production run which can then be tracked.

 Lot traceability applies to raw materials, finished goods, and everything in between, where its prime objective is a batch of manufactured products that are traceable at every stage of the production process, with consistent, clearly-written, and trackable documentation, from start to finish.
 What makes lot traceability even more efficient, is its ability to be bi-directional.
 In other words, manufacturers or any stakeholder in the supply chain can easily trace (track) any lot, back upstream, to its raw materials and production process, and downstream, to its distributors, resellers, and end customers.

-Vertical industries, such as pharmaceutical, medical device, automotive, electronics, and food and beverage manufacturers, rely heavily on lot traceability, to ensure their products meet stringent industry and government regulations and quality assurance procedures.
+Vertical industries, such as pharmaceutical, medical device, electronics, and food and beverage manufacturers, rely heavily on lot traceability, to ensure their products meet stringent industry and government regulations and quality assurance procedures.
 Of the numerous value-added benefits of lot traceability, first and foremost – it can help save lives.
-When both raw materials AND finished products can be traced along the production and distribution chain, its exceedingly easier to zero in on manufacturing defects or expired shelf-life, and recall faulty or hazardous products, faster.
+When both raw materials AND finished products can be traced along the production and distribution chain, it is exceedingly easier to zero in on manufacturing defects or expired shelf-life, and recall faulty or hazardous products, faster.
 What’s more, lot traceability enhances overall warehousing and logistics efficiency.
 It also fuels better customer service, by helping deliver finished products on time, and on budget.

 The Meeting Point: Lot traceability, manufacturing, and ERP